Ralith/base-drafts/draft-ietf-quic-qpack.md

 dynamic table.
 This encoding limits the length of the prefix on long-lived connections.

-For example, if the dynamic table is 100 bytes, then MaxEntries will be 3.
+For example, if the dynamic table is 100 bytes, then the Insert Count will be encoded modulo 6.
 If a decoder has received 10 inserts, then an encoded value of 3 indicates that the InsertCount is 9 for the header block.

 #### Base